Aston Martin DB5

 Bond Films The Aston Martin DB5 has Made an Appearance

-The Aston Martin DB5 has figured in 10 different Bond films.
+The Aston Martin DB5 is the James Bond car, and has figured in 10 different Bond films.
 Some more prominent than others, and it even had a 30-year hiatus, but since returning, it really has become a central figure in the Bond franchise.

 The Aston Martin DB5 made its grand debut in Goldfinger (1964) with Sean Connery behind the wheel as James Bond.
 The Silver Birch DB5 was packed with numerous hidden gadgets – a mix of pure imagination and features that would eventually become common in modern cars.